Outer Hebrides attractions & tourist information

 The Arnol Blackhouse on the Isle of Lewis is a fine example of one of the traditional thatched stone-walled houses that served as home to both people and animals on Scotland’s west coast islands for hundreds of years.
 The restored building at Arnol – number 42 – sits in an idyllic setting on Lewis, surrounded by open fields and complete with authentic piles of cut peat and harvested crops.

-Callanish Standing Stones: Complete Visitor Guide
+Callanish Standing Stones: Things to Do

 The Callanish Standing Stones are located on the Isle of Lewis in the Outer Hebrides of Scotland.
 These huge granite stones (the largest is 16 feet tall) were erected 5,000 years ago in the late Neolithic era, possibly for ritual use.
 The site comprises a cross shape of monoliths around a central circle of 13 stones, with an avenue of a further 19 stones facing northeast.